water3d/eedl/docs/source/user_guide/export_locations.rst

         the files available externally, or want the most reliable export method, using Google Cloud exports may be a good option for you.

+Due to the current way EEDL pulls images from Google Cloud Storage, there is a limit of 1000 tiles per exported image, though more than 1000 tiles can be waited for at a time for multiple image exports.
+Few single image exports will hit this limit - by default, EEDL allows 12800 pixels per side of a tile, configurable to more or less if your image requires (especially multiband images).
+Broad-scale, but high resolution images may hit this limit and will either need to export to Google Drive, or will need to build an improved implementation for pulling tiles from Google Cloud.
+The limit stems from Google Cloud Storage's public bucket listing only providing 1000 items - EEDL doesn't detect or traverse pages at this time.